MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 Sections are created using section breaks.
 To start a new section, select where you want it to begin.
 Then go to **Layout** > **Breaks**.
 Learn more in [Insert a section break](https://support.microsoft.com/en-us/office/insert-a-section-break-eef20fd8-e38c-4ba6-a027-e503bdf8375c) (use <kbd>Ctrl</kbd>+click to open in a new tab).

 > [!TIP]
 > When working with sections in a layout, it's recommended to turn the display of formatting marks on.
 This makes it much easier to see in which section of the layout you are working.
-Learn more in [Show or hide tab marks in Word](https://support.microsoft.com/en-us/office/show-or-hide-tab-marks-in-word-84a53213-5d02-404a-b022-09cae1a3958b) (use <kbd>Ctrl</kbd>+click to open in a new tab)
+Learn more in [Show or hide tab marks in Word](https://support.microsoft.com/en-us/office/show-or-hide-tab-marks-in-word-84a53213-5d02-404a-b022-09cae1a3958b) (use <kbd>Ctrl</kbd>+click to open in a new tab).

 ### Changing layout properties such as margins or orientation